brennodemarchi/portfolio/content/en-us/about/workshops and courses.md

 # 2020

-##  "Podcast Workshop: from idea to independent production
+##  Podcast Workshop: from idea to independent production

 "Podcast Workshop: from idea to independent production" took place at the IV Visual Anthropology Meeting of the Amazon America (EAVAAM), from November 18th to 20th, 2020.
 For more info [[Podcast Workshop - IV EAVAAM (2020)|click here]].